 Who should buy the AcuRite Atlas?

-The AcuRite Atlas is the company’s most advanced weather station.
-It adds an optional UV and light intensity sensor, and there is the capability to add lightning detection.
+The AcuRite Atlas is the company’s most advanced model.
+It adds an optional UV and light intensity sensor, and it is capable of adding lightning detection.
+The indoor display is also really nice.
 If you’re considering the Atlas, select the model with the Wi-Fi console and the optional lightning detection.
 This package is cheaper than the Ambient Weather WS-5000.

 Are AcuRite weather stations accurate?

-We often get questions as to the accuracy of AcuRite weather stations.
-In our experience, we’ve found AcuRite weather stations’ accuracy to score below their competitors, with the notable exception being the AcuRite Atlas.
-The Atlas is currently the only station that we recommend, although the Iris is an attractive alternative to the WS-2902C.
+We often get questions as to the accuracy of AcuRite products.
+In our experience, we’ve found AcuRite’s accuracy to score below their competitors, with the notable exception being the Atlas.
+The Atlas is currently the only station we recommend, although the Iris is an attractive alternative to the WS-2902.

 What happened to the AcuRite Atlas Elite?

-When AcuRite first announced the AcuRite Atlas several years ago, they also announced the AcuRite Atlas Elite.
+When AcuRite first announced the AcuRite Atlas several years ago, they also announced the Atlas Elite.
 At the time, the console was billed as a competitor to the Davis Vantage Pro2.
 Among the rumored features were built-in UV, light, lightning sensors, and “professional grade housing and instruments.”
-While the Atlas Elite has disappeared from AcuRite’s site, we’re told it is still in development.
+While the Atlas Elite has disappeared from the company’s site, we’re told it is still in development.

-Can I connect my AcuRite weather station to the internet?
+Can you connect AcuRite weather stations to the internet?

 Both the Iris and the Atlas connect to the internet via AcuRite Access.
-You can do this either by adding the AcuRite Access base station or selecting a Wi-Fi-enabled console.
+You can add the Access base station or select a Wi-Fi-enabled console.
 We’re big fans of their web and mobile app, although it’s not as feature-packed as other stations, nor does it have smart device connectivity.

 Should I wait for the AcuRite Atlas Elite?

 We wouldn’t recommend it.
-AcuRite hasn’t provided any timeline for the AcuRite Atlas Elite’s release, so it might still be months, if not years before it appears.
-We’d recommend purchasing the AcuRite Atlas instead.
+AcuRite hasn’t provided any timeline for the Atlas Elite’s release, so it might still be months, if not years, before it appears.
+We’d recommend purchasing the Atlas instead.